-What Can a Handyman Do in Castle Rock, Colorado?
+What Can a Handyman Do Without a License in Castle Rock, Colorado?

 Colorado does not issue a single statewide “general contractor” or “handyman” license; most general contracting is regulated at the local (city/county/building department) level, while certain trades (especially electrical and plumbing) are licensed by the State of Colorado.
 In Castle Rock (Douglas County), you typically need to comply with Town contractor registration/permits for work that requires building permits, and you must hold the appropriate state trade license for electrical/plumbing work.
 There is no universal statewide “handyman exemption threshold” that lets an unlicensed person perform state-licensed trade work under a dollar amount; state trade licensing still applies regardless of job price.